American Psycho still startling 15 Years Later

 Still from American Psycho

 American Psycho is an undeniably brilliant social satire, which is brought to life by Bale’s raw energy in the role.
 He is the only actor who could have pulled off a character as cold, complex, and witty as Patrick Bateman.
 It is still endlessly re-watchable and quotable.
-Its black humor, its themes, its soundtrack (which perfectly captures the essence of the late 1980s), and its ambiguity are the markings of a distinct kind of film which rarely comes around anymore.
+Its black humor, its themes, its soundtrack (which perfectly captures the essence of the late 1980s), and its ambiguity are the markings of a distinct kind of film that rarely comes around anymore.
 It is the kind of film in which the viewer takes something new away with each subsequent viewing.
 It is certain to keep viewers compelled for another fifteen years.

 Lions Gate Films